wxGlade/wxGlade/sphinx/wxbasics.rst

       Usually you will need mainly box sizers and maybe one or two FlexGridSizers.
     * Use nested sizers to match the hierarchical / logical structure of your project.
 This will make it easy to re-arrange things to find the best user interface.
-    * Never ever try to use a GridBagSizer as main sizer of a window trying to resemble pixel placement or Tkinter's grid geometry manager.
+    * **Never ever try to use a Grid(Bag)Sizer as main sizer** of a window trying to resemble pixel placement or Tkinter's grid geometry manager.
 This is a mess to create and maintain.
-      Actually, a GridBagSizer is almost never needed.
+      Actually, a GridBagSizer is rarely needed.